There was a time when you were great. It was when you were a little kid.

 When you were a kid:

-#1) You didn’t care about what others think.
+1. You didn’t care what others thought of you.

 Next time you are out, check what kids are doing.
 They scream, they run around like crazy, they play games, and when they go to the beach they can go nude.
 They don’t care if they look stupid.
 They do whatever they want to do at any moment, without an ounce of shame.